-The actual solution to connect four was arrived at using the above methods combined with search tables storing the values of different game positions as well as using traditional game search methods.
-In particular, Allis used conspiracy-number search, which is very closely related to the proof number search that we talked about last week.
-In the instance of connect four, consider three types of nodes: -1 black can at least draw the game, 1 the game is a win for white, or 0 the game is as yet undecided.
-Now any node that has as a child a node with a value of 1 can be colored 1.
-Any node that has all nodes colored -1 can be colored -1.
-Note it is much easier to change a node to a 1 than a -1.
+One method used to solve game trees is conspiracy-number search.

+- In the instance of connect four, consider three types of nodes: -1 black can at least draw the game, 1 the game is a win for white, or 0 the game is as yet undecided. - Now any node that has as a child a node with a value of 1 can be colored 1.
+Any node that has all nodes colored -1 can be colored -1. - ▶ Note it is much easier to change a node to a 1 than a -1.

-The conspiracy number of a node is a tuple of counts for the number of children needed to "conspire" to change the value of the node to each of the possible values.
-Let (x, y) be the conspiracy number of a node, with x the number of nodes that need to conspire to change the value to 1, and y to -1.
-We know x will always be 1, since we only need one child of value 1 to change our value to 1.
-But y is the number of ones of the node yet to be evaluated if all those evaluated so far have been -1.
-If sons have already been evaluated to 1, then y is ∞ .
+- The conspiracy number of a node is a tuple of counts for the number of children needed to "conspire" to change the value of the node to each of the possible values. - Let (x, y) be the conspiracy number of a node, with x the number of nodes that need to conspire to change the value to 1, and y to -1. - We know x will always be 1, since we only need one childe of value 1 to change our value to 1. - But y is the number of ons of the node yet to be evaluated if all those evaluated so far have been -1. - ▶ If sons have already been evaluated to 1, then y is $\infty$ .

-The purpose of conspiracy number search, like pn-search is to evaluate as few nodes as possible to find the result of the game tree.
+The purpose of conpsiracy number search is to evaluated as few nodes as possible to find the result of the game tree.
 Therefore, we try to avoid evaluating nodes with large conspiracy numbers.
 If we want to evaluate a node at the top of the tree, we choose the neighbors with the lowest conspiracy numbers to evaluate until we are sure of their value.
-We move up the tree in this way, whenever possible avoiding evaluating nodes with large conspiracy numbers.
+We move up the tree in this way, whenever possible avoiding evalutating nodes with large conspiracy numbers.